JeanBilski/MenuCLI/readme.md

 }
 ```

+The dependency injection still works, but maybe not as expected.
+The callback method of the choice is executed in the same context as the register class.
+Look closely at the sandbox example for more precisions.
 ## Dependency Injection
 All the menu classes are resolved by dependency injection, so you can use it too! (see the sandbox project for a more detailed exemple)